3DO Player Bus (PBUS) Controller Protocol¶

 ID Encoding Scheme¶

-Joypad ID Rules: - First 2 bits (bits 7-6) CANNOT be 00 - Physical impossibility: joystick can't press up+down simultaneously - Valid IDs: 01QQ, 10QQ, 11QQ (where Q = 0 or 1) - This reserves 00XX pattern for other devices
+Joypad ID Rules: - Upper 2 bits of the ID nibble (bits 4-3 of byte 0) CANNOT be 00 - Physical impossibility: d-pad can't press up+down simultaneously - Valid patterns: 01XX, 10XX, 11XX - This reserves 00XX pattern for other devices

 ID Detection Algorithm¶